Camb-ai/MARS5-TTS/README.md

 _Some tips for best quality:_
 - Make sure reference audio is clean and between 1 second and 12 seconds.
 - Use deep clone and provide an accurate transcript for the reference.
-- Use proper punctuation -- the model is can be guided and made better or worse with proper use of punctuation and capitalization.
+- Use proper punctuation -- the model can be guided and made better or worse with proper use of punctuation and capitalization.

 ## Model details